wirzka/CharlieTheSniffer/README.md

 8. Give the user the choice to sniff only his traffic or all traffic coming to his in

 ## Network packets format
-Before going deeper with the code, in order to gain a better understanding of the logic and of the code, we have to understand how the data transmitted are formatted.
+Before going deeper with the code, in order to gain a better understanding of the logic behind the code, we have to understand how the data transmitted are formatted.
 So let's begin.
 (Add quick brief on TCP/IP behaviours)